 4. As signal level is the most important requirement to maximise Wi-Fi speeds and performance, opt for multiple Access Points configured so they can be very close (ideally less than 2m) to client devices.
 Even measurements of the latest, really expensive Wi-Fi 6 802.11ax routers show massive drop-offs in throughput, falling significantly below 100 Mbps, for clients that are not very close.
 For a typical house, you won’t be able to maximise Wi-Fi performance with a single Wi-Fi router/Access Point.
 Opt for multiple, good value 802.11ac Access Points, locating these in the best places to maximise coverage where there are Wi-Fi devices.
 Optimally, you should install a Wi-Fi Access Point in any room that is regularly used by mobile devices.
 Not only do multiple Access Points help maximise coverage, they boost capacity too as there’s less chance that several Wi-Fi client devices will be using a single Wi-Fi router/Access Point at the same time.

-5. Take all non-mobile client devices off Wi-Fi and connect them to your router via Cat6 Gigabit Ethernet cables.
+5. Take all non-mobile client devices off Wi-Fi and connect them to your router via Cat6 (or higher) Gigabit Ethernet cables.
 Wi-Fi fulfills the convenient purpose of connecting devices that are mobile in nature, such as tablets and mobile phones, although there’s always a performance penalty for that convenience in terms of throughputs and latency.
 There’s absolutely no point connecting devices that don’t move, particularly if they are potential ‘bandwidth hoggers’ such as smart TVs, media players and desktop PCs.
 These should always be connected via Ethernet cables.
 Not only will Ethernet make those devices perform better (maximising speed and minimising latency), this approach will minimise the traffic carried over Wi-Fi, maximising performance for the devices using Wi-Fi too.

-6. Opt for Wi-Fi Access Points connected to your router via Cat6 Gigabit Ethernet cables rather than more ‘convenient’ alternative options such as Wi-Fi mesh extenders and boosters that connect to your router wirelessly (via Wi-Fi).
+6. Opt for Wi-Fi Access Points connected to your router via Cat6 (or above) Gigabit Ethernet cables rather than more ‘convenient’ alternative options such as Wi-Fi mesh extenders and boosters that connect to your router wirelessly (via Wi-Fi).
 Nothing beats the reliability, low latency and real-world speeds of Ethernet as ‘backhaul’.
 The one thing worse than a single Wi-Fi link is using multiple Wi-Fi links (needed by extenders and boosters).

 7. Optimise your Wi-Fi Access Points for excellent 5 GHz operation (rather than interference-prone 2.4 GHz).
 Speeds (in good signal conditions) at 5 GHz are generally much better than at 2.4 GHz due to lower interference levels and wider channel bandwidths.
 The one area where 5 GHz is inferior to 2.4 GHz is range, as signals at the higher frequency do not travel as far and generally suffer more signal attenuation through walls.
 This is why multiple Wi-Fi Access Points are important to stop the lower range of 5 GHz becoming an issue.
 Make sure you define a separate SSID for 5 GHz to ensure that your devices connect using the 5 GHz band.
 If you use the same SSID for 2.4 GHz and 5 GHz operations, your client devices could swap to 2.4 GHz (and without you realising).